Mieczyslaw Weinberg, Blandine Verlet, Modern Studies, Hurray For The Riff Raff…

 Sonatas for Solo Violin

 After having largely contributed with his ensemble, Kremerata Baltica, to the rediscovery of Mieczyslaw Weinberg (1919-1996), Russian of Polish origin revealed by the film When the storks pass (Palme d’Or at the Cannes Film Festival in 1958), for which he composed the music, Gidon Kremer is working on it alone, today, with the violin sonatas.
-Torn between multiple aesthetic aspirations, these monologues perfectly illustrate Weinberg’s style, sublimation of the broken line (echo of a life that has been tragic over and over again?).
+Torn between multiple aesthetic aspirations, these monologues perfectly illustrate Weinberg’s style, sublimation of the broken line (echo of a life that has been tragic over and over once more?).
 The Latvian violinist offers them in the reverse order of their chronology and he does well: we thus have the impression of going back in time.
 The Sonata No. 3 (1979), in one piece, is placed in the perspective of Johann Sebastian Bach and his mythical Chaconne, but it evokes a lot Alban Berg, by his tortured lyricism, and Dimitri Shostakovich, by his grimacing vagrancy.
 The n° 2 (1967), wanderer’s itinerary, and the n° 3 (1964), a tightrope walk, complete the triptych of a singular artist that Gidon Kremer defends, at the age of 75, with the power of conviction that we have known of him since his beginnings.
 Pierre Gervasoni

 1 CD ECM New Series/Universal Music.